 Panelists: Kent Chen, CFA, Head of Asia Pacific Private Equity, Neuberger Berman

 Susan Kasser, CFA, Head of Private Credit, Neuberger Berman

 David Stonberg, Global Co-Head of Private Equity Co-Investments, Neuberger Berman

-From year to year, Summit attendees continue to express interest in increasing their exposure to private markets.
+From year-to-year, Summit attendees continue to express interest in increasing their exposure to private markets.
 David Stonberg of our Private Equity group described a proliferation of investment products tied to private markets.
-He noted that in 20 years the number of private equity firms grew from around 1,800 to nearly 8,000.1 In light of competition for deals, Stonberg recognized that PE firms are now underwriting to lower rates of return (19.5 – 20% now vs. 22% formerly) at higher valuations.
+He noted that in twenty years the number of private equity firms grew from around 1,800 to nearly 8,000.1 In light of competition for deals, Stonberg recognized that PE firms are now underwriting to lower rates of return (19.5 - 20% now vs. 22% formerly) at higher valuations.
 In terms of private debt, Susan Kasser framed the competitive set for private debt to include the syndicated loan market, not just private debt issues.
-Bringing the perspective from Asia, Kent Chen described the potential for acceleration in Asia, which currently represents 36% of global GDP, but only 20% of global private fundraising.2 He believes Asia is much more investable than five to 10 years ago and, from a return perspective, may be catching up with Europe and the U.S.
+Bringing the perspective from Asia, Kent Chen described the potential for acceleration in Asia, which currently represents 36% of global GDP but only 20% of global private fundraising2.
+He believes Asia is much more investable than 5-10 years ago and, from a return perspective, may be catching up with Europe and the U.S.